EricGebhart/tangoinfopane/README.md

 icons for browser buttons.

+Home and reload buttons.

-preferences choices for website languages as available by Tango.Info, Todo Tango, and Wikipedia.
+Preferences choices for website languages as available by Tango.Info, Todo Tango, and Wikipedia.